 Maurice, now smartly suited, stands with his proud father, Maurice Butler senior on his left.
 They are joined by Mr Ron Staunton to whom Maurice junior has been apprenticed for 7 years!

 Coopers past and present at the celebration.
 Front row on the right is Ron Champion who was there from 1930’s to 1970’s.
 Next to him is Terry Winterbourne.
-I am told that the last two Journeyman Coopers to pass out were Roy Hodges and Terry Winterbourne.
+The last two Journeyman Coopers to pass out were Roy Hodges and Terry Winterbourne.
+Their stories were recorded in the Staff newsletter, Hop Leaf News:

 That still left the barrel to be steam cleaned and put into service!
 When the Coopers Yard was demolished in about 1979, there was no call for Coopers at the huge new ‘Reading Brewery’, then the largest in Europe, which used only aluminium kegs.
 But the tools were saved and put on display there, where they remained for 30 years till its closure in 2009.